josephg/egwalker-paper/reg-text.typ

 The event graph for a substantial document, such as a research paper, may contain hundreds of thousands of events.
 It can nevertheless be stored in a very compact form by exploiting the typical editing patterns of humans writing text: characters tend to be inserted or deleted in consecutive runs, and many portions of a typical event graph are linear, with each event having one parent and one child.
-We describe the storage format in more detail in Section TODO.
+We describe the storage format in more detail in @storage.

 == Document versions <versions>